 On your left are the reactants and the products yielded are on the right.
-The chemical equation is the reverse of photosynthesis and the equation simplifies the complex process which occurs in every cell.
-To better familiarize with the entire process, we will dissect it into its different steps.
+The chemical equation is the reverse of photosynthesis, and the equation simplifies the complex process which occurs in every cell.
+To better familiarize yourself with the entire process, we will dissect it into different steps.

 Steps in Cellular Respiration

 Cellular respiration can take place in the presence of oxygen (aerobic) or without it (anaerobic).
 For this portion, we will focus on aerobic respiration and mostly in the context of eukaryotes.

 Life on Earth is based on carbon, and the food we eat is composed of a series of carbon molecules linked with hydrogen and other organic compounds.

 Among the foods that are easier to digest and convert into energy are carbohydrates, compounds composed of carbon, hydrogen, and oxygen.
 The most abundant among them is the monosaccharide glucose (C6H1206).
 Energy is stored in the chemical bonds of these compounds and is released by breaking the links.